Parjanya: In hymns

-Two hymns of the Rigveda, 5.83 and 7.101, are dedicated to Parjanya.
+Three hymns of the Rigveda, 5.83, 7.101 and 7.102, are dedicated to Parjanya.
 In Vedic Sanskrit Parjanya means "rain" or "raincloud".
 Prayers dedicated to Parjanya, to invoke the blessings of rains are mentioned in the Atharvaveda.
 Parjanya was also one of the Saptarishi (Seven Great Sages Rishi) in the fifth Manvantara.
 He is one of the 12 Adityas and according to the Vishnu Purana, the guardian of the month of Kartik, a Gandharva and a Rishi in the Harivamsa.